 TMI Colonics1478A Church St., Noe Valley | 415.527.7557

 TMI actually makes getting a colonic not so rough.
-(For more on the nuts and bolts of colonics, and whether they are right for you, see this goop piece with Dr. Alejandro Junger.)
-In addition to colonic sessions, which is obviously what TMI is known for, they also offer detoxifying infrared sauna sessions.
+(For more on the nuts and bolts of colonics, see this colonics Q&A with Dr. Alejandro Junger, and check in with your doctor to see if they're right for you.)
+In addition to colonic sessions, which is obviously what TMI is known for, they also offer infrared sauna sessions.

 Imperial Spa1875 Geary Blvd., Western Addition | 415.771.1114

-This minimalist, Korean style communal bathhouse has two separate spa areas, one for gents and one for ladies.
+This minimalist, Korean-style communal bathhouse has two separate spa areas, one for men and one for women.
 Bathing suits are optional but you'll likely find that most guests opt not to wear them.
-For a really affordable price, you can get a four-hour pass to Imperial's hot jacuzzi, dry and steam saunas, and cold plunge.
+For an affordable price, you can get a four-hour pass to Imperial's hot jacuzzi, dry and steam saunas, and cold plunge.
 Their wet spa body treatments focus on various purification scrubs, wraps, and oil massages, while their dry spa fixates on acupressure-focused massages.
-One great thing about Imperial is the spa stays open late (until 10pm, with the saunas shutting down at 9:45pm), so you can head there after the office on days that warrant it.
+One great thing about Imperial is the spa stays open late (until 10 p.m., with the saunas shutting down at 9:45 p.m.), so you can head there after the office on days that warrant it.

 Nob Hill Spa1075 California St., Nob Hill | 415.345.2888